OneDrive/onedrive-api-docs/docs/rest-api/resources/itemactionset.md

 The **ItemActionSet** resource provides information about the actions that made up an [activity][itemActivity] on an item.

+**Note:** Activities is in a limited Preview and not yet available to all tenants.

 [itemActivity]: itemActivity.md

 ## JSON representation